zoontek/valienv/README.md

 ### Why not handling `NODE_ENV` for us?

 Frontend bundlers generally **statically replace** `process.env.NODE_ENV` values at building time, allowing minifiers like [`terser`](https://github.com/terser/terser) to eliminate dead code from production build.
-Aliasing `NODE_ENV` would prevent such optimisations.<br>
-But if your are working with Node.js, feel free to implement a custom validator for it if you want 🙂
+Aliasing `NODE_ENV` would prevent such optimisations.
+But if your are working with Node.js, feel free to implement a custom validator for it if you want 🙂!